Drive sales on autopilot with ecommerce-focused features

 Emojis can be used in place of words not just to save space but also to make subject lines more visually interesting.

-Beyond replacing words with emojis in email subject lines, these visuals can be used in place of letters.
+Beyond replacing words with emojis in email subject lines, these visuals can be used to replace letters.
 In the example below, sun emojis are used in place of the letter O, and it works because the email is about a nail polish color reminiscent of the summer sunset:

 How to add emojis to email subject lines

-There are several ways you can add your emoji for email subject line:
+There are several ways you can add emojis to your email subject line:

 - On Windows, bring up the emoji panel using the Windows key + period (.) or Windows key + semicolon (;)

-- An emoji reference website can also be incredibly useful for exploring and discovering emojis.
-You can use a tool like Emojipedia to simply copy and paste an emoji you like.
+- Use a website like Emojipedia to simply copy and paste an emoji you like

 Don’t forget to preview your email to see how your subject line looks on different devices.